The Validity Gap in Health AI Evaluation: A Cross-Sectional Analysis of Benchmark Composition: Results

+Current benchmarks validate performance for a ``standard adult'' that does not reflect the populations most reliant on healthcare (Figure~\ref{fig:demographic_skew}).
+Queries explicitly referencing \textbf{older adults} ($>$65 years) comprised only 4.6\% ($N=861$) of the corpus, while \textbf{pediatric} queries (all age groups combined) represented 6.4\% ($N=1,190$).
+Together, these vulnerable populations accounted for less than 11\% of benchmark queries.

+These proportions contrast starkly with healthcare utilization patterns.
+In the United States, adults aged 65 and over have the highest office-based physician visit rate (550 per 100 persons), more than three times the rate for adults aged 18--44 (173 per 100 persons)~\cite{ashmanProductsDataBriefs2021}.
+The remaining 89\% of benchmark queries assume a generic adult.

-\paragraph{Global Health and Infectious Disease Bias.} The representation of infectious diseases exhibited significant geographic and recency biases (Table~\ref{tab:key_conditions}).
-While queries related to \textbf{COVID-19} were relatively frequent ($N=341$; 1.80\%), historically high-burden global pathogens were effectively ignored. \textbf{Malaria} ($N=41$; 0.22\%) and \textbf{tuberculosis} ($N=27$; 0.14\%)—conditions responsible for millions of deaths annually in low- and middle-income countries—appeared in negligible numbers.
-This omission implies that current benchmarks predominantly validate model performance for health contexts in high-income regions, leaving their safety for global health deployment unverified.
+The geographic skew was equally pronounced.
+While \textbf{COVID-19} was relatively well-represented ($N=365$; 2.0\%), globally significant infectious diseases were effectively absent: \textbf{malaria} ($N=39$; 0.21\%) and \textbf{tuberculosis} ($N=25$; 0.13\%)---conditions responsible for over 1.8 million deaths annually, predominantly in low- and middle-income countries---appeared in negligible numbers.
+Current benchmarks thus primarily validate model safety for a narrow demographic: working-age adults in high-income, English-speaking regions.

-\paragraph{Underrepresentation of Vulnerable Populations.} Benchmark composition deviated significantly from real-world demographic usage patterns.
-Queries explicitly referencing \textbf{older adults} ($>$65 years)—a high-utilization group in clinical settings—comprised only 4.6\% ($N=861$) of the dataset.
-Similarly, \textbf{pediatric} topics were scarce, with queries concerning children (infants to adolescents) representing just 6.4\% ($N=1,190$) of the total cohort.
-This demographic skew suggests that current benchmarks may not adequately evaluate model performance for populations requiring specialized clinical reasoning, from pediatric weight-based dosing to geriatric risk stratification.